Skip Navigation

 Summer Courses Overview

-Colgate does not offer any summer courses, though many students remain on campus throughout the summer to conduct high-level research with faculty members.
+Colgate does not offer any summer courses, but many students remain on campus throughout the summer to conduct high-level research with faculty members.

-Please be aware that our standards are high.
-You should consult the guidelines here, your faculty adviser, and the registrar to ensure that you are on the right path when enrolling for summer courses.
+Please be aware that the physics and astronomy department standards are high.
+You should consult the guidelines here, your faculty advisor, and the registrar to ensure that you are on the right path when enrolling for summer courses.

 Guidelines for Summer Courses

-1. Permission to take a physics summer course at an accredited 4-year college or university for Colgate credit must be obtained from the Physics and Astronomy Department Chair before you take the course.
-You must provide the following documentation to the department to evaluate the summer course: the summer catalogue showing the course number, title and short description; hours of class and lab meetings; syllabus; and name of the textbook.
+1. Permission to take a physics summer course at an accredited 4-year college or university for Colgate credit must be obtained from the physics and astronomy department before you take the course.
+Printed information must be provided by the student for the department to evaluate the summer course: the summer catalog showing the course number, title and short description; hours of class and lab meetings; syllabus; and name of the textbook.
 The syllabus may be from a previous summer.

 4. Students who demonstrate competence by scoring a "B" or better in the summer course will automatically be granted Colgate transfer credit by the Registrar’s Office.
 Students who receive a summer course grade below “B” will not receive transfer credit.
 However, students who received a course grade between “B-“ and “C” may request to take a two-hour equivalency exam given at Colgate during the first week of the fall semester.
 (Students who will be off-campus during the fall semester can either arrange in advance to take the exam at Colgate within three weeks of completing the summer course or during the first week of the subsequent spring semester.)
 Students must receive a grade of "C" or better on the equivalency exam in order to receive transfer credit.
 The exam will be equivalent in level and coverage to the final exam of the corresponding Colgate course.